 Kirsten Buscetto, Program Coordinator

-Kirsten Buscetto is the Program Coordinator of the Susan B. Anthony Center for Women’s Leadership, at the University of Rochester.
+Kirsten Buscetto is the Program Coordinator of the Susan B. Anthony Center, at the University of Rochester.
 She was born and raised in Rochester, NY.
-She started her college career at Monroe Community College, where she graduated with an Associate Degree in Liberal Arts.
+She started her college career at Monroe Community College where she graduated with an Associate Degree in Liberal Arts.
 She then attended and graduated from St. John Fisher College with a Bachelor of Arts in Communications/Journalism, with a focus in public relations, and a minor in marketing.
-Before starting at the Center, she worked in community relations, volunteer development, outreach and event planning in the non-profit field.
-She is excited to be working at the Center in a university setting, and is looking forward to building positive relationships with people in the campus community as well as the Rochester community.
+Before starting at the Center, she worked in community relations, volunteer development, outreach, and event planning in the non-profit field.
+She enjoys working at the Center in a university setting where she can build positive relationships with people in the campus community as well as the Rochester community.

 John Cullen, PhD, Coordinator of Outreach